 Do you want to grab the recruiter’s attention instantly?
 If so, try attaching an exceptional cover letter to your resume or CV.

-But ensure to incorporate essential information, highlighting your qualifications and achievements to appear as potential candidates.
+But ensure to incorporate essential information with power words, highlighting your qualifications and achievements to appear as potential candidates.

 Follow Short Cover Letter Examples to Save Time

 Hiring managers or recruiters receive plenty of resumes and cover letters, even for one position.
 Reading long-form cover letters of multiple candidates isn’t a possibility for employers.

 Therefore, writing a short cover letter is a smart way to stand out in the high volume of applications and save employers’ time.

 It Distinguishes You